- City Government

 Recycling and trash services will continue as normal, including scheduled collections such as bulk refuse and cart deliveries.

 If you’ve recently received a shut-off notice from the City of Rockville, you can disregard it.
-The city will not be shutting off water and sewer service if you did not meet the payment deadline by March 15.
+The city will not be shutting off water and sewer service if you did not meet the payment deadline.
 Any utility bills issued after Feb.
 15 will not be assessed late fees while the governor’s emergency order is in effect.

 While City Hall is closed during COVID-19, some permits and licenses will be issued virtually using our virtual permit portal.